England v Chile, Rugby World Cup 2023: when is it and how to watch on TV

 That match will take place in Lille and will be the first match of the tournament in which Owen Farrell is eligible to play, following the end of his four-game suspension for a high tackle of Wales’s Taine Basham.

-England enjoyed a triumphant success over Argentina in their World Cup opener and face Japan in Nice on Sunday before meeting Chile.
+England enjoyed a triumphant success over Argentina in their World Cup opener and then beat Japan in Nice on Sunday.
 Their final match will be against Samoa, also in Lille, on October 7.

 When is it?